rakeshmishra36/CucumberBDD/README.md

 # CucumberBDD
-Cucumber Framework
-Cucumber Framework

 ====================How to add project from local to Github=============================

 git init  ( Initialize the local directory as a Git repository) git add . ( Add the files in your new local repository.
-This stages them for the first commit) git commit -m "Message"  (Commit the files that you've staged in your local repository) git remote add origin https://github.com/rakeshmishra361/CucumberBDD.git ( add the URL for the remote repository where your local repository will be pushed) git remote -v ( add the URL for the remote repository where your local repository will be pushed.) git pull --rebase origin master ( Local commits on top of the newly updated origin/master) git push origin master ( Push your changes in remote master)
+This stages them for the first commit) git commit -m "Message"  (Commit the files that you've staged in your local repository) git remote add origin https://github.com/rakeshmishra36/CucumberBDD.git ( add the URL for the remote repository where your local repository will be pushed) git remote -v ( add the URL for the remote repository where your local repository will be pushed.) git pull --rebase origin master ( Local commits on top of the newly updated origin/master) git push origin master ( Push your changes in remote master)